michelmf/azure-ml/Optimizing an ML Pipeline in Azure/README.md

 ## 2. Summary

 The dataset [Bank Marketing Data Set](https://archive.ics.uci.edu/ml/datasets/bank+marketing) is related to direct marketing campaigns (phone calls) of a Portuguese banking institution.
 The classification goal is to predict if the client will subscribe to a term deposit.
-The dataset has 21 features (numerical and categorical), and it has 32950 examples.
+The dataset has 21 features (numerical and categorical), it has 32950 examples, and the classes are high imbalanced (~89% not subcribed clients vs ~11% subscribed clients).
 For more information, check the link to the UCI repository.
-More information about the dataset:

-*

 In this project, no exploratory analyses are done, as the focus is on the utilization of the azure ml studio tools and modules.
+Moreover, no balancing techniques are explored.

 ## 3. Scikit-learn Pipeline

 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

 **What are the benefits of the parameter sampler you chose?**